robinmamie/intro_computer_graphics/project/report/report.md

 ![The transition between the land and the water was not very nice when the land and the water were rendered using a single mesh.](images/bad_transition.png){width="600px"}

 To achieve this, we added two attributes to the `MeshViewer` class for the water, namely a shared pointer to an instance of the class `Mesh` and another one to an instance of the class `StaticMeshActor`.
 Then, the water mesh is also generated in the file `main_terrain.cpp` in the same way as the land mesh, but using its own function to generate the wanted values for the water.
+The newly created water mesh is simply superposed it to the land mesh.

 #### Sides of the terrain closed